-When Quint shoots the second barrel onto the shark you can clearly see three barrels remaining on board.
-Just over a minute later when they are chasing the shark and Quint yells "run him down Hooper" it looks from the shot onscreen which is from about 40-50 metres away, that there are now four barrels on board.
+When Quint shoots the second barrel onto the shark there are three barrels remaining on deck.
+Just over a minute later when they are chasing the shark and Quint yells "run him down Hooper" there are now four barrels remaining on deck.

-When Quint yells "untie this, he'll pull out the transom" a shot from inside the boat shows the next barrel (which has been shot onto the shark) move from the front of the boat and you can see that there is just one barrel remaining.
-But a few seconds later when the shark begins pulling the boat backwards, there are now two barrels remaining.
+When Quint yells "untie this, he'll pull out the transom" a shot from inside the boat shows the next barrel (which has been shot onto the shark) move from the front of the boat and smash a cabin window, and there is just one barrel remaining aboard.
+When the shark is pulling the boat backwards there are now two barrels aboard.